 For subscription management software, you’ll want to go one step further and make sure it integrates with your inventory management software and potentially any message marketing systems you use, like email marketing.

-What is subscription management software?
+Q: What is the main difference between subscription management software and billing software?

 Subscription management software refers to advanced technology that oversees all aspects of customer subscriptions, including billing.
 It’s more robust, interacts with more business areas, and aids bigger-picture business objectives.
 On the other hand, recurring billing software focuses solely on billing and invoicing.

 Q: Can you give examples of tasks that subscription management software handles?